 - 1. Construction and flat steel stock.
-This material is specified in inch units due to commercial considerations. - Components with features that receive fasteners such as screws and dowels.
+This material specified may be either in inch or metric dimensions due to commercial considerations. - Components with features that receive fasteners such as screws and dowels.
 Components with full metric specifications are the standard.
 Optional components are listed with identical dimensions except that inch units are applied to the fastening features.
 The optional components are distinguished by different NAAMS Code numbers.